 Representing Race and The Politics of Display: Brett Bailey’s ‘Exhibit B’.
 2019.
 Engage, Issue 42.

 Breaking Barriers.
 ArtsProfessional [online], 2018, Available at: <https://www.artsprofessional.co.uk/magazine/article/breaking-barriers>

 Programming in Partnership.
 ArtsProfessional [online], 2018, Available at:<https://www.artsprofessional.co.uk/magazine/article/programming-partnership>

 Pier Groups: Art and Sex Along The New York Waterfront.
 QED: A Journal in GLBTQ Worldmaking, vol.7, no.1, 2020, pp.132-134.

 Patrick Staff's 'On Venus', MAP Magazine, 14th November 2019, Available at: <https://mapmagazine.co.uk/on-venus>

 Kiss My Genders, Burlington Contemporary, 31st July 2019, Available at: <http://contemporary.burlington.org.uk/reviews/reviews/gender-identity-at-the-hayward>

 Vitamin T: Threads and Textiles in Contemporary Art,TEXTILE: Cloth and Culture, vol.17, no.4, 2020, pp.459-461.

-Affect and The Abject: Trash(y) Desires in Queer Artistic Practice, Association For Art History 2020 Annual Conference, April 2020 [Postponed due to COVID-19]
+Affect and The Abject: Trash(y) Desires in Queer Artistic Practice, Association For Art History 2020 Annual Conference, 1 April 2020*

 All that Glitters is Gold: Queer Worldmaking Practices and Trashy Textiles, Craft(ing) The Body, UCA Farnham, May 2019.